All-IISER-Cubing-Society/All-IISER-Cubing-Society.github.io/docs/cubing-league.md

 The winner of Qualifier-2 advances to the Finals.
 The losing team finishes 3rd.

-Each of the Qualifier-1, Qualifier-2 and Eliminator Rounds has the match format as in the Group Stage, but with 7 solves in each set (instead of 5).
+Each of the Qualifier-1, Qualifier-2 and Eliminator Rounds has the match format as in the Group Stage, .

 ### Finals